Heryod/neuro-dynasty/README.md

-# neuro-dynasty
+# Neuro dynasty

-From scratch evolutionary simulation based on a neural network
+Build from scratch evolutionary simulation based on a neural network